Rexxar-Jack-Remar/lotus/docs/source/optimization/pe.rst

 This subsystem contains the historical LLPE code used for aggressive specialization, symbolic execution style reasoning, and partial evaluation over LLVM IR.
-It is a large internal subsystem and is not currently surfaced through the ``lotus-ipo`` or ``lotus-prefetch`` frontends.
+It is built as the ``CanaryPE`` static library and is separate from the scalar, IPO, and prefetch libraries.
+It is not currently surfaced through the ``lotus-ipo`` or ``lotus-prefetch`` frontends.

 Main components